madd-project/awesome_notifications/README.md

 }
 ```

-6. Request the user authorization to send local and push notifications (Remember to show a dialog alert to the user before call this request)
+6. Request the user authorization to send local and push notifications (Remember to show a dialog alert to the user before call this request) in your ```void init()``` function.

 ```dart
 AwesomeNotifications().isNotificationAllowed().then((isAllowed) {